ainsleys/derivadex-api-docs/source/includes/main.md

 string | strategy | Name of the cross-margined strategy this trade belongs to.
 Currently, this is limited to the default `main` strategy, but support for multiple strategies is coming soon! string | side | Side of trade, either `Bid` (buy/long) or an `Ask` (sell/short) string | orderType | Order type, either `Limit` or `Market`.
-Other order types coming soon! bytes32_s | requestId | An incrementing numeric identifier for this request that is unique per user for all time decimal | amount | The order amount/size requested decimal | price | The order price decimal | stopPrice | Currently, always 0 as stops are not implemented.
+Other order types coming soon! bytes32_s | nonce | An incrementing numeric identifier for this request that is unique per user for all time decimal | amount | The order amount/size requested decimal | price | The order price decimal | stopPrice | Currently, always 0 as stops are not implemented.